SØG

 Continuous assessment seeks to ensure that students have an accurate perception of their own strengths, weaknesses and progress.
 Assessment also forms the basis for advising students with regard to mastery of the subject as well as the development of good working methods and appropriate study habits.

-For all new students on STX, HF and pre-IB, assessment meetings with teachers take place in the autumn.
+For all new students in the Danish programmes and pre-IB, assessment meetings with teachers take place in the autumn.

 Grading

-For the two-year International Baccalaureate, grades are given three times a year; first in early November, then in February and again towards the end of May.
-Annual grades and end-of-year examination grades are notified towards the end of May with the annual letter of promotion to the next class.
+For the two-year International Baccalaureate and for pre-IB, grades are given three times a year; first in early November, then in February and again towards the end of May.
+Annual grades, end-of-year examination grades, possible sanctions and general standing are used to form the basis of promotion to the next year.

 The final grades given over the two-year course are the achievement grades in February of the final year.
 The official predicted grades to be reported to the IBO prior to the examinations in May are confidential and are therefore not accessible to students or parents/guardians.

 Well in advance of the examination, the school assembles all students to brief them concerning the exam rules.
-At the meeting, the students are given a run-down of key passages from the Executive Order relating to examinations and associated guidelines.
+At the meeting, the students are given a run-down of key passages from the IB Diploma Programme Assessment Procedures relating to examinations and associated guidelines.
 The review is accompanied by a PowerPoint presentation, which is subsequently published on the school’s communication system.
-The school ensures that students are familiar with the overall rules for holding examinations.
+The school ensures that students are familiar with the overall rules for running examinations.
 The teachers ensure that students are aware of the specific examination conditions for the various subjects.

 Students are obliged to attend the briefing and to familiarise themselves with the rules and guidelines for the examination.